brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 Quite a simple optimization compared to the others: Actix pre-allocates a pool of 128 basic request and response objects.
 As a request is being handled an object from the pool is used if available, otherwise a new one is allocated.

-This seems to be an optimization largely designed to help protect against slow starts, but I didn't check how much of an edge it actually provides.
+This optimization seems largely designed to help protect against slow starts as the pools are never refilled.
+I didn't check how much of an improvement they actually provide.

 ### Fast hashing (#fast-hashing)